top of page

 • 2 min read

 The MHRA has approved IXCHIQ®, the UK’s first vaccine for chikungunya, a mosquito-borne viral illness found in parts of Africa, Asia, the Americas, and increasingly in Europe.
-The vaccine is recommended for adults aged 18 to 59 who are travelling to areas with known chikungunya outbreaks.
+This vaccine is crucial for adults aged 18 to 59 who are travelling to areas with known chikungunya outbreaks.

 What is Chikungunya?

-Chikungunya virus is spread through mosquito bites and causes high fever, severe joint pain, muscle aches, rash, and fatigue.
-While symptoms usually resolve in one to two weeks, joint pain can persist for months or years, especially in older adults.
-There is currently no specific treatment.
+Chikungunya virus spreads through mosquito bites.
+It causes high fever, severe joint pain, muscle aches, rash, and fatigue.
+Symptoms usually resolve in one to two weeks.
+However, joint pain can persist for months or even years, especially in older adults.
+Currently, there is no specific treatment available for chikungunya.

 About the Vaccine (IXCHIQ®)